truonghuy89/Imgur.API.Docs/endpoints/custom-gallery-endpoint.rst

 GetCustomGalleryItemAsync
 -------------------------

-View a single item in a user’s custom gallery.
+View a single item in a user's custom gallery.
 OAuth authentication required.

 ::